AVAILABLE 24/7 | FREE CONSULTATION

 Taking something from another party without permission or consent is, at its most general, referred to as theft.
 Typically, the severity of theft charges is dependent on the value of the items that have been stolen, beginning with petty theft and ultimately working up to grand theft through a series of degrees.
 Beyond determining whether or not theft charges will be filed as a first through fourth degree, there are many other factors that will go into the court’s decisions on things like the penalties for a conviction and the impact that these changes will have on the defendant’s life.

-If you have been charged with theft of any sort in Hackensack or anywhere else in New Jersey, contact Lustberg Law Offices, LLC as soon as possible in order to schedule a free initial consultation.
-Attorney Adam M. Lustberg and our team of theft defense lawyers may be able to help.
-As your defense team, we will be able to go through every detail of your case and ultimately identify a few different paths that may be used for your defense.
+As your criminal defense team, we will be able to go through every detail of your criminal case and ultimately identify a few different paths that may be used for your defense.
 When you are facing an aggressive prosecuting attorney in New Jersey courts, working with an experienced and equally aggressive defense attorney is one of the most important steps for you to take.

 Committed to providing clients with individual attention and crafting personalized defense strategies based on the facts of the case.

-Taking someone’s car without permission is the basis for an auto theft charge, but there are further distinctions that specify the actual charges.
+Taking someone’s car without permission in New Jersey is the basis for an auto theft charge, but there are further distinctions that specify the actual charges.
 Carjacking occurs when the owner of the vehicle is in the “immediate presence” of the automobile, and the perpetrator takes the vehicle by force or threat of force.
 Grand theft auto is when a car is taken from someone else without permission, but the owner is not around to be threatened or harmed.
 Stealing a car that is idling in a parking lot is grand theft, but forcing someone out of their car and stealing it is carjacking.

 New Jersey’s extortion statute, N.J.S.A.
-2C:20-5, states that “A person is guilty of theft by extortion if he purposely and unlawfully obtains property of another by extortion.
+2C:20-5, states that “A person is guilty of theft by extortion if he purposely and unlawfully obtained property of another by extortion.
 A person extorts if he purposely threatens to:

 Facing a theft charge can make a huge impact on someone’s life.
 It may seem like a minor charge, however, a theft charge can actually carry serious consequences.
 This is why it’s very important to seek the help of a defense lawyer who can help you navigate the complexities of the legal system.